 Here is one more thought to consider.
 How we walk out these principles will differ depending upon if we are interacting with people who claim to be Christ followers and those who don’t.
 Paul specifically writes about this in I Corinthians 5:12.
 “What business is it of mine to judge those outside the church?
 Are you not to judge those inside?”
 We shouldn’t be surprised when people who don’t know Jesus don’t live by His teaching, and we certainly are not going to draw people to salvation by judging their lifestyles.
 When interacting with unbelievers, we are to show kindness, mercy and grace, sharing with them the hope Jesus has given us (I Peter 3:15).
 The passages in Scripture that encourage us to “speak truth in love” refer primarily to how we confront sin among the body of Christ.

-While I have just shared with you a lot of Bible verses, this is a very practical question that requires discernment in how we react to issues like homosexuality and cohabitation that have become hotly debated among Christians.
-Understanding biblical teaching on judgement also helps us know how to respond to greed, gossip, dishonesty, betrayal and every other moral issue we face.
+While I have just shared a lot of Bible verses with you, this is a very practical question that requires discernment in how we react to issues like homosexuality and cohabitation that have become hotly debated among Christians.
+Understanding biblical teaching on judgement also helps us know how to respond to greed, gossip, dishonesty, betrayal, and every other moral issue we face.
 God is very clear that He is the Judge.
 He knows the heart and motives of every person.
 Only He fully understands good and evil.
 Even at the heart of the choice to forgive someone who has hurt us, we are challenged to leave judgement to God.

 Each of us will experience awkward moments of wondering how to respond to a friend or loved one who defends or embraces behavior the Bible calls sinful.
 We are familiar with how we remind each other of truth in many arenas of life.
 This should not be a mystery or stumbling block related to how Christians talk about sexuality.